diazrenata/feasible-forest/README.md

 number (q = 1) value compared to the Hill numbers predicted for the feasible set with the corresponding S and N.

-## Workflow
+## Workflow overview

 1. Generate samples from the feasible set for a “sparse” set of SxN combinations distributed over a broad range.
-(This repo uses
+(This implementation uses 1476 combinations of S ranging from 3-200 and N ranging from 57-19979).
 2. For all samples, calculate the Hill numbers of the SADs.
 For each SxN combination, calculate the mean and standard deviation Hill number associated with that SxN.